Why UNE for your D.P.T.

 Tradition of Academic Excellence

-- The UNE Physical Therapy Program has had continuous accreditation and a reputation for excellence in physical therapy education since graduating its first class for entry into the profession in 1984.
+- The UNE Physical Therapy Program has had continuous accreditation and a reputation for excellence in physical therapy education since graduating its first class in 1984.

-- UNE, through its College of Osteopathic Medicine, College of Pharmacy, College of Dental Medicine and College of Health Professions, educates more students and practitioners in the health and healing professions than any other institution in the state of Maine.
-In addition to the Physical Therapy program, the College of Health Professions includes programs in Dental Hygiene, Nursing, Nurse Anesthesia, Occupational Therapy, Physical Therapy, Physician Assistant, Population Health and Social Work.
+- UNE, through its College of Osteopathic Medicine, College of Dental Medicine, and College of Health Professions, educates more students and practitioners in the health and healing professions than any other institution in the state of Maine.
+In addition to the Physical Therapy program, the College of Health Professions includes programs in Dental Hygiene, Nursing, Nurse Anesthesia, Occupational Therapy, Pharmacy, Physician Assistant, Public Health, and Social Work.